VCVRack/VCV-Prototype/Faust.md

 Faust DSP files have to be loaded in VCV Prototype and edited in a external editor (Visual Studio Code, Atom...).
 Each time the file is saved, it will be recompiled and executed.
 To possibly save compilation time, the DSP machine code is saved in a cache, and possibly restored the next time the session will be loaded.

+The 6 audio inputs/outputs can be accessed in order in the Faust DSP which can thus use up to 6 channels.

 The 6 *switches*, *knobs* as well as the *lights* and *switchLights* can be connected to UI controllers using metadata:

 - `[switch:N]` (with N from 1 to 6) has to be used in a `button` or `checkbox` item to connect it to the prototype interface switch number N